MB 3

-MB3 is a dwarf spheroidal galaxy discovered in 1997 and located about 10 million light-years away from the Earth.
+MB 3 is a dwarf spheroidal galaxy discovered in 1997 and located about 10 million light-years away from the Earth.
 It was discovered during an optical survey of the IC 342/Maffei group to which the galaxy is a member.
 MB3 is a companion galaxy of Dwingeloo 1 and situated in the Zone of Avoidance.
 MB 3 is thought to be a member of the IC 342/Maffei Group, a galaxy group adjacent to the Local Group.

 The visible diameter of MB 3 is approximately 1.9′, which at the distance of 3 Mpc corresponds to about 2 kpc.
 In optical images it appears as a highly flattened diffuse oval located approximately 9.2′ to the southwest of Dwingeloo 1.
 No neutral or molecular hydrogen has been detected in it, which is consistent with its classification as a dwarf spheroidal galaxy.